 As a doyen of versatility, it should come as no surprise that McQueen’s shirt collection was extremely eclectic.
 True, he had the wing-tip button-downs and cotton-pique shirts to pair with his three-piece suits.
 But we’re more interested in how the actor elevated his casual shirting.
 From cotton polos to linen offerings, no-one did insouciant shirting like Steve McQueen.

-Just look at this denim shirt from Beaufort & Blake for inspiration.
+Just look at this denim-coloured shirt from Emma Willis for inspiration.
 Paired with a pair of the above jeans, you’ll have a classic McQueen double-denim look ready to go.
 Or opt for a polo shirt from Sunspel, perfect for an afternoon shooting your revolver in the desert.
 But our favourite Steve McQueen shirting moment has to come from the set of The Thomas Crown Affair, seen above, when he slipped on a coral linen unbuttoned button-down during a spin on a dune buggy.

 Sunspel Cotton Piqué Polo Shirt